Encounter Jordan’s remarkable history & its stunning historic sites

 See Wadi Rum in all its romantic glory

-5* hotels will be used throughout, with time to unwind in an excellent spa resort on the Dead Sea
+We stay in three 5* hotels, with time to unwind in the excellent Movenpick spa resort on the Dead Sea

 Yet, Petra is only one amongst many spectacular sites and monuments we shall see.
-The Nabateans’ great wealth attracted the envy of many and, in time, Roman expansion in this part of the Middle East led to conquest of their kingdom by the Emperor Trajan (AD 98 – 117).
-The great city of Jerash is a testament to the manner in which the grandeur of Roman architecture could be easily translated throughout their growing empire.
-Vast in scale, the surviving monuments are remarkable.
+The Nabateans’ great wealth attracted the envy of many and in time Roman expansion in this part of the Hellenistic world led to the conquest of their kingdom by the Emperor Trajan (AD 98 – 117).
+The great city of Jerash is a testament to the manner in which the grandeur of Roman architecture could easily be translated into local idioms throughout their empire.

-Jordan, with its immediate neighbours, together form the geographical and cultural cradle of the three religions of the book: Judaism, Christianity and Islam.
-Thus, the unfolding narratives of both the Old and New Testaments and the Koran will form an integral part of the visit.
-Indeed, who could not be moved by the view across the Jordan valley from atop Mount Nebo towards Jerusalem, from the place where Moses is thought to have seen ‘The Promised Land’?
-Equally pregnant with significance is the more or less accepted site of Christ’s baptism, a few miles away down below in the valley of the River Jordan.
+Jordan, with its immediate neighbours, together forms the geographical and cultural cradle of the three great ‘religions of the book’: Judaism, Christianity and Islam.
+Thus, the unfolding narratives within the Old and New Testaments and Islam’s Koran will form an integral part of the background to this visit.
+Indeed, who could not be moved by the view across the Jordan valley from Mount Nebo towards Jerusalem, the place from where Moses is thought to have seen ‘The Promised Land’?
+Equally pregnant with religious significance is the generally accepted site of Christ’s baptism down below in the Jordan valley, close to the Dead Sea.

 Day by day

-- We fly from Heathrow, arriving in Amman where we shall be met by our local guide and tour manager, Amjad Sinukrout, and transfer by coach to the 5* Millennium Hotel (or similar) in Amman, for a stay of three nights.
+- We fly from Heathrow, arriving in Amman where we shall be met by our local tour manager/guide, and transfer by coach to the 5* Kempinski Hotel Amman or a stay of three nights.

 - In the morning we travel north to Um Queis, or Gadara, the ancient ‘Decapolis’ city with a fine range of mostly Roman buildings from the second century AD.
 We continue to Jerash where we shall have lunch.
-After Petra, Jerash is the most important Roman city in Jordan, with truly spectacular buildings.
+After Petra, Jerash is the most important archaeological site in Jordan, with truly spectacular buildings from Rome’s imperial zenith.
 Returning to Amman, we have dinner in a local restaurant.

 - The day will be spent on a journey through time, travelling along the central part of the old King’s Highway from Amman to Petra, offering amazing views of nature at its most spectacular.
 Our major visit of the day will be to the great Crusader castle at Karak.
 After lunch we continue to Petra for our first of three nights in the 5 * Movenpick Resort Petra.
 Dinner will be in the hotel.

 - Mid morning, we drive to the nearby River Jordan to visit the generally accepted site of Christ’s Baptism.
-We return to the hotel for some free time to enjoy the hotel’s Spa or to experience a ‘swim’ in the Dead Sea.
-Lunch is not included today but there will be dinner for the group in the Hotel.
+We return to the hotel for some free time to enjoy the hotel’s Spa and to experience a ‘swim’ in the Dead Sea.
+Lunch is not included today but there will be dinner for the group in the hotel.

 - We begin with an excursion to Mount Nebo.
 This is the site from where Moses is thought to have seen the Promised Land before his death.
-There is now a fine early church, with exceptional early Christian mosaics, all cared for by Italian Fathers of the Franciscan Order.
-We continue to Madaba, once again a centre of active Orthodox Christianity, preserved amidst an Arab world and famous for its many ancient mosaics.
-We lunch at a local restaurant and return to the hotel in time for an opportunity to sample once again the delights of Sea, Spa and Pool.
+There is an early church, with exceptional early Christian mosaics, all cared for by Italian priests of the Franciscan Order.
+We continue to Madaba, originally an early Christian settlement and once again a centre of active Orthodox Christianity, preserved amidst an Arab world and famous for its many ancient mosaics.
+We lunch at a local restaurant and return to the hotel in time for an opportunity to sample once again the delights of sea, spa and pool.
 Our final dinner will be in the hotel.